Sunday, 29 April 2012

 The deck crew were an interesting lot.
 Gnarled Highland fishermen speaking in a language so removed from anything I had heard before that it might well have been Russian; working alongside them, tattooed hard-faced lads from the Clyde-side streets of Govan and the Gorbals; and from south of the border, a sprinkling of Geordies saying, “ye knaa what ah mean, leik”.

 Another of the ABs, a Liverpudlian known only and obviously as Scouse arrived back on board in handcuffs about an hour before we sailed.
 He had jumped ship on a previous voyage, and so to make sure he didn’t do it again, the immigration folk took him off to the local watch-house each time we entered an Australian port.
 He would remain there until we departed and was always so cheerful and happy to be back on board with his shipmates that I could never help wondering why it was that he had absconded in the first place.
 The bosun was a huge Yorkshireman with arms like a blacksmith.
 He had no patience with work-shy skivers and was not afraid to use the back of his hand against a recalcitrant slacker.
 Even the hard boys from the Gorbals kept out of his way.
-The bosun and Big Dave were good mates and had shipped out together before.
+The bosun and Big Dave were good mates having shipped out together before.

-It took a good deal longer to load and unload a ship in 1965 than it does today.
+It took a good deal longer to load and unload a ship in 1966 than it does today.
 The ship had loaded bulk sugar in Cairns, which was headed to Sydney and the CSR refinery at Pyrmont.
 Large clamshell grab claws attached to the derricks were used to unload the vessel by picking up the bulk cargo and transferring it to trucks waiting alongside on the quay.
 We were frequently in port for a week or more while this process of loading and unloading took place.

 I don’t remember whether we spent Christmas in Sydney or at sea.
 If it was memorable, it clearly wasn’t to me.
 The ship had been in Sydney for a few days, when Mal, Ian and another former school-mate, Neville arrived in town, having driven the two thousand kilometres from Cairns.
 I was able to get some leave and would re-join the ship in Newcastle a few days later, where it was due to load more fertiliser for the return trip north.